 Students meet their FSEM classes during Discoveries Week, where students are welcomed into the University community.
 At the end of Discoveries Week, FSEM classes go on Destinations trips, which foster that sense of community and provide an entry point into the curricular content of the FSEM course or further introduce students to the Denver area.

 As the first course in the Common Curriculum, FSEM classes meet for 4 hours per week during the fall quarter.
-After the end of the Fall quarter, the First-Year Seminar faculty member will meet with each student during winter and spring quarters for advising and registration help.
+After the end of the Fall quarter, the First-Year Seminar faculty mentor will meet with each student during winter and spring quarters for advising and registration help.
 Faculty Mentors are also a good source of support at any time during the first year.